Adresatov1998/Voice---Text/README.md

 **Configuration**
 1. Obtain a token for your bot by creating it through BotFather on Telegram.
 2. Replace the line bot = telebot.TeleBot('Your Bot Token') with your token.

+**Usage**
+1. Run the script: ```python Voice - Text.py```
+2. Open Telegram and find your bot.
+3. Send a voice message to the bot, and it will respond with the transcribed text.